MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/using-fsrm-folder-quotas-with-ftp-in-iis-7.md

     [![](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image2.png)](using-fsrm-folder-quotas-with-ftp-in-iis-7/_static/image1.png)
 3. When the **Add FTP Site** wizard appears:

-    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the "C:\inetpub\ftproot" folder that you created in the Prerequisites section.
+    - Enter "My New FTP Site" in the **FTP site name** box, then navigate to the `C:\inetpub\ftproot` folder that you created in the Prerequisites section.
         > [!NOTE]
         > If you choose to type in the path to your content folder, you can use environment variables in your paths; for example: `%SystemDrive%\inetpub\ftproot`
     - Click **Next**.